f1nal3/Juniorgram/Docs/New models explained.md

     }
 ```

 This method is used in method 'init()' which is described below, to get enum field from size_t counter.
-This enum field will be a unique key for the map.
+Enum field will be a unique key for the map.

 ### void init(const FieldNames& fieldNames)